In the News

-New Mexico is home to almost 214,000 individuals who were born in another country.
-The immigrants who are working here contribute to a wide range of different industries in the state—many of which are growing and important parts of the local economy.
+New Mexico is home to almost 200,000 individuals who were born in another country.
+The immigrants who are working in here contribute to a wide range of different industries in the state—many of which are growing and important parts of the local economy.
 Foreign-born residents make up almost half of New Mexico’s employees in the crop production industry.
-They also account for 40.1 percent of the state’s workers in animal production, contributing to New Mexico’s sizable dairy and livestock industries, which together generated more than $1.9 billion in sales receipts in 2014.
+They also account for 40.1 percent of the state’s workers in animal production, contributing to New Mexico’s sizeable dairy and livestock industries, which together generated more than $1.9 billion in sales receipts in 2014.

 In the United States, immigrants are more likely to be working-age than their U.S.-born counterparts.
 This allows them to contribute to the U.S. economy and to entitlement programs as they work and pay taxes.
 This is equally true in New Mexico, where immigrants are far more likely to be of working age than the U.S.-born population.